DarshanNair/personality-test/README.md

 This fragment display the categories fetched from network (for app first launch) and later it will be fetched from the local DB.

 #### QuestionsFragment
-This fragment display the Personality test questions for a selected category in CategoryListFragment.
+This fragment display the Personality test questions for a selected category in CategoryListFragment.<br/>
-Questions will be fetched from network for first time and later it will be displayed from the local DB.
+Questions will be fetched from network for first time and later it will be displayed from the local DB.<br/>
 User can interact with the Personality test questions in offline/online mode.
-Once they are comfortable with the selection, answers can be submitted to backend in one shot per category.
+Once they are comfortable with the selection, answers can be submitted to backend in one shot per category.<br/>

 **NOTE** This note is for Personality questions which changes frequently from backend.
-If it’s static, no issues.
+If it’s static, no issues.<br/>
 Currently there is no expiration to local DB content, once loaded from network via rest api.
-Hence on subsequent app launches, questions will be read from local DB.
+Hence on subsequent app launches, questions will be read from local DB.<br/>
 Probably we can extend this project, to have DB content valid for 24 hours and re-fetch from network once expired.

 ### Server: